 - For 1 week after your procedure: - Do not have sex or put anything in your vagina.
-Do not use tampons or douche. - Avoid heavy activities for 1 week.
-If any activity causes more cramping and bleeding, stop doing that activity for a few days. - You may do your usual light activities the day after your procedure, if you feel ready.
+This includes tampons and douche. - Avoid heavy activities for 1 week.
+If any activity causes more cramping and bleeding, stop doing that activity for a few days. - You may resume your usual light activities the day after your procedure, as you feel ready.